 }

-By default, is executed internal tflint
+By default, tflint

-which evaluate passed parameters.
 Any desired extra configuration should be added in the .tflint.hcl

 file.